 Polarization – One of the biggest problems we face

-This is a term which holds many different meanings: It can mean opposites; it can mean civility on both sides; it can mean no compromises; but the most devastating outcome is gridlock whereby nobody can agree on anything so nothing gets done.
+This is a term that holds many different meanings: It can mean opposites; it can mean civility on both sides; it can mean no compromises, but the most devastating outcome is gridlock whereby nobody can agree on anything so nothing gets done.

 What is an argument?

 To put it simply: It is a connected series of statements intended to present a reason for a proposition.
 The statements that present a reason are called premises.
 The proposition the premises are supporting is called the conclusion.

 Comparative advantage makes everyone else better off, everyone plays to their strengths and as a result of that, the overall costs for everyone decreases.
 We should encourage countries to produce what they produce best!